 There are limitations associated with retracting prescriptions.
-Changes (or removals) required to a prescription or dispense that has been sent to the Pharmacy Network can be made (retracted) provided the record has not been viewed by an end-user at another location.
-Only the last event can be retracted (by authorized staff at that location), which means that if a prescription has been dispensed and picked up, only the pickup can be retracted.
-The "retract" functionality (removing a record such as a prescription or allergy from a patient's Pharmacy Network profile) is not linked to a specific user within the same location.
+Changes (or removals) required to a prescription or dispense that has been sent to the Pharmacy Network can be made (retracted) provided the record has not been viewed by an end-user at another location The "retract" functionality (removing a record such as a prescription or allergy from a patient's Pharmacy Network profile) is not linked to a specific user within the same location.